GoogleCloudPlatform/endpoints-codelab-android/README.md

 start with `get`.
 An HTTP POST is required to call this method.
 Another common RESTful request is the use of HTTP PUT but in our case we're never modifying existing data.
-If needed, here are the appropriate import statements for the entire endpoints class :
+If needed, here are the appropriate import statements for the entire endpoints class:

 ```java
 import com.google.api.server.spi.config.Api;